 Mains Hook-up Cable Considerations and your Charger.

-We recently purchased a 25metre Caravan mains hook-up that was described as 16amp Caravan/Motorhome cable.
-The cable is 16amp cable but it has 1.5mm cores, not the 2.5mm (25amp) specified by BS7671 so is not suitable for Motorhomes/Caravans.
+We recently purchased a 25metre Caravan mains hook-up Lead that was described as 16amp Caravan/Motorhome cable.
+The cable was indeed 16amp cable with undersized 1.5mm cores, when it should have been 25 amp (2.5mm Copper cores) specified by BS7671, so was not up to standard for Motorhomes/Caravans, yet it was advertised as specifically for Motorhomes/Caravans.

-If the charger is a high power 30Amp output unit (about 6 amps in 240v terms) in full flow, subtract it's 6 amps from the 14amps available to leave just enough power for the Fridge and zero for the space heater, let alone the other 240v items.
+If the charger is a high power 30Amp output unit (about 4 amps in 240v terms) in full flow, subtract it's 4 amps from the 'real' 14amps available, to leave just enough power for the Fridge and the space heater, with nothing spare for the other 240v items.

 If you happen to be at a site with only 8/10amp available, you might find that the charger takes so much that the site bollard trips out when you switch on a 240v 60w lamp!

-If you do have a high capacity charger it might be worthwhile turning it off when you require the amps for other things then back on at night.
+If you do have a high capacity charger it might be worthwhile turning it off during the day when you require the amps for other things, then back on at night?

 The correct cable assembly should use 16A connectors with 25Amp, 2.5mm cable.
-The higher resistance in a 16amp, 1.5mm cable will cause significantly higher heat build up, hence the point of the regulations.
+The higher resistance in a 16amp, 1.5mm cable may cause significantly higher heat build up, hence the point of the regulations.

 The below Caravan Club document covers the regulations very well :